- Researchers say e-cigarettes such as Juul can raise the risk of dental disease

 “The breakdown of some of these products absolutely softens the tooth enamel and degrades it,” she explained.
 “That’s one piece of it.
 But these products also adhere to the saliva in the mouth and create a place for the bacteria to actually settle in the little crevices in the teeth and in between the teeth.
 It increases the bacterial component in the mouth,

 When gingivitis and periodontal disease go unchecked, teeth can be lost.
-In fact, periodontal disease is the number one cause of tooth loss.
+In fact, periodontal disease is the

 These two conditions are both caused by dryness in the mouth.

 Vaping is a major risk factor, due to the way the vapor affects conditions in the mouth.